lydiahallie/javascript-questions/uz-UZ/README.md

 console.log(firstName); // Uncaught ReferenceError: firstName is not defined
 ```

-Therefore, `firstName` does not exist as a variable, thus attempting to access its value will raise a `ReferenceError`.
+Therefore, `firstName` does not exist as a o&apos;zgaruvchi, thus attempting to access its value will raise a `ReferenceError`.

 **Note:** Be aware of the `global scope` properties: